 - the ability to translate from and to Japanese of short length with use of appropriate language on everyday

-This course will be taught over 22 weeks with 7 hours classroom contact per week.
+This module will be taught over 22 weeks with 7 hours classroom contact per week.

 Scope and syllabus

-The course covers two to three chapters per week from the textbook 'Minna no Nihongo'.
+The module covers two to three chapters per week from the textbook 'Minna no Nihongo'.